DCC-EX/dcc-ex.github.io/docs/advanced-setup/motor-board-config.rst

 1. Replace "MY_MOTOR_SHIELD" in both instances with whatever name you like or just leave it as MY_MOTOR_SHIELD.

-2. The first "new MotorDriver()" line defines your programming track, the second one is for your main track
+2. The first "new MotorDriver()" line defines your MAIN track, the second one is for your Programming track

 3. The format of the MotorDriver code is: